Sitarampur Junction railway station

-Sitarampur Junction, station code STN, is the railway station serving the neighbourhood of Neamatpur and Sitarampur in Asansol, Paschim Bardhaman district in the Indian state of West Bengal.
+Sitarampur Junction (station code: STN) is the railway station serving the neighbourhood of Neamatpur and Sitarampur in Asansol, Paschim Bardhaman district in the Indian state of West Bengal.
 Sitarampur Junction is part of the Asansol Division of the Eastern Railway zone of the Indian Railways.
-Sitarampur Junction is connected to metropolitan areas of India, Delhi–Kolkata main line via Mugalsarai–Patna route as well as the Grand Chord route.
+Sitarampur Junction is connected to metropolitan areas of India, Delhi–Kolkata main line via the Mugalsarai–Patna route as well as the Grand Chord route.
 It has an average elevation of 99 m.